Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields: Causality

 \subsection{Vanishing momentum terms in four dimensions}

-Turing back to (\ref{cg}), on the other hand, one is able to study the causality with this formula at the first sight.
-But one has to be careful when performing such a limitation.\\ There is a rather simple way to express (\ref{pert}) more generally, which also tells why things get more complicated when we deal with $4$ dimensions. \\ It will be useful to rewrite the metric (\ref{metric2}) as
+Turning back to (\ref{cg}), on the other hand, one is able to study the causality with this formula at the first sight.
+But one has to be careful when performing such a limitation.

+There is a rather simple way to express (\ref{pert}) more generally, which also tells why the situation becomes more complicated when we deal with $4$ dimensions.